 Trustworthy Language Model (TLM) - Quickstart

-Large Language Models can act as powerful reasoning engines for solving problems and answering questions, but they are prone to “hallucinations”, where they sometimes produce incorrect or nonsensical answers.
-With standard LLM APIs, it’s hard to automatically tell whether an output is good or not.
+Large Language Models are prone to “hallucinations” where they sometimes produce incorrect or nonsensical answers.
+With standard LLM APIs, it’s hard to tell when an output is wrong.

 For example, with a standard LLM: